Moonrabbitly/spring-api-demo/README.md

 [https://chloe-spring-api-demo-fwfijxnwba-uw.a.run.app](https://chloe-spring-api-demo-fwfijxnwba-uw.a.run.app)

 Please note:
 1. The newest update of this demo website's backend/frontend is always in this Git repository (not the link provided above).
-I only deploy the newest version when I have time.
+I only deploy the newest version when I have time;
 2. The first-time click may take about 30 seconds to launch the page due to the cloud's idle time.
 Subsequent access will be faster as the cloud resources become active.

 The latest local version as of August 21, 2023: